-I have lived in West Park near Kamms Corner with my wife Lauren and our CityDog “Baby,” for two years now.
+I have lived in West Park near Kamms Corner with my wife Lauren and our CityDog “Baby,” for three years now.
 I love my neighbors, the local watering holes, the pizza joints, Rubin’s Family Restaurant & Deli, The Hooley, the fish fry at St. Mary’s and too much more to list here.
 (My wife especially loves Five Points Coffee & Tea.)
 Before that, I spent six years living in Downtown Cleveland, at both the Bingham Lofts and Bridgeview Apartments on West 9th Street.

 Though much of my family resides in Little Italy, I grew up in Chesterland, Ohio and attended Notre Dame Cathedral Latin High School in Chardon.
 In 2005, I graduated from THE Ohio State University with Bachelor’s Degrees in Communications and Psychology.
 I graduated from Cleveland-Marshall College of Law at Cleveland State University in 2008 and was subsequently admitted to the Ohio Bar.